 Parental phenotypes are then formed for ZSOFT, by drawing an environmental deviation for each individual from a normal distribution of mean 0 and variance equal to VE(soft), where locals and intruders had potentially different values for the latter parameter, depending on the scenario.
-Note that in the one-off intrusion scenarios, all fish were assumed to be locals from generation 22 onwards, i.e., intrusion of foreign/domesticated individuals occurred in generation 21 and then any hybrid offspring in future generations were, by definition, locally born.
+Note that in acutethe acute intrusion scenarios, all fish were assumed to be locals from generation 22 onwards, i.e., intrusion of foreign individuals occurred in generation 21 and then any hybrid offspring in future generations were, by definition, locally born.
 Environmental deviations were added to the genotypic values of individuals, to give individual phenotypic values for ZSOFT.

 The total number of available spawning slots was fixed at K=500 in all simulations.
-In situations where NRtotal≤K, all recruits get a spawning slot, but in situations where NRtotal>K (i.e., when there is “reproductive excess”), only K individuals become spawners, with the surplus assumed to die.
-To determine which fish get to spawn, individuals are ranked from top to bottom based on ZSOFT and only the top K/NRtotal fraction of individuals are assigned a spawning slot, which imposes truncational soft selection.
-For example, if K=500 and NRtotal=600, only 5 out of every 6 recruits gets to spawn, with the top 83% (100×500600) of individuals based on ranked ZSOFT getting a spawning slot, and the lower 17% failing to spawn.
-Thus, the higher the reproductive excess, i.e., the more recruits there are relative to spawning slots, the stronger the truncational soft selection.
-No soft selection occurs when there are fewer recruits than spawning slots.
+In situations where NRtotal≤K, all recruits get a spawning slot and no soft selection occurs.
+In situations where NRtotal>K (i.e., when there is reproductive excess), only K individuals become spawners, with the surplus assumed to die.
+To determine which individuals get to spawn, individuals are ranked from top to bottom based on ZSOFT and only the top K/NRtotal fraction of individuals are assigned a spawning slot, which imposes truncational soft selection.
+For example, if K=500 and NRtotal=600, only 5 out of every 6 recruits gets to spawn, with the top 83% (100×500600) of individuals based on ranked ZSOFT trait values getting a spawning slot, and the lower 17% failing to spawn.
+Thus, the higher the reproductive excess, (i.e., the more recruits there are relative to spawning slots), the stronger the strength of truncational soft selection. when there are fewer recruits than spawning slots.

 3. Mating and reproduction

 Individuals assigned spawning sites then undergo random mating.
 Separate sexes are not considered, so random hermaphroditic mating based on a classic Wright-Fisher model is assumed.
 Each individual has an equal chance of becoming a parent, and each individual can produce more than one offspring (or no offspring), which guarantees an approximately Poisson distribution of offspring number per parent (Waples 2022).
 The total number of new offspring equals NSk, where NS is the number of spawners and k the fecundity (number of offspring per parent).
-In reality, salmonid fishes can produce hundreds to thousands of eggs, depending on female size, but here for efficiency k=2.
-This is effectively equivalent to assuming random mortality of zygotes up to the smolt stage, such that each parent produces an average of two smolts, i.e., all freshwater mortality is subsumed into k.
+In reality, salmonid fishes can produce hundreds to thousands of eggs, depending on female size, but for computational efficiency we set k=2.
+This is effectively equivalent to assuming random mortality of zygotes up to the smolt stage, such that each parent produces an average of two smolts.
+In other words, all freshwater mortality is subsumed into k.

 During reproduction, new empty genotype matrices for ZSOFT and ZHARD, each of dimension NO rows by 60 columns, are set up to store the offspring genotypes for each quantitative trait, where NO=NSk is the total number of offspring produced.
-Similarly, an empty genotype matrix for the neutral trait of dimension NO rows by two columns was set up.
+Similarly, an empty genotype matrix for the neutral trait of dimension NO rows by two columns is set up.
 For each offspring, two parents are drawn at random from the pool of NS spawners by sampling with replacement.
 For each locus for each trait, the first offspring allele is drawn at random from the two alleles carried by parent 1 at that locus, and the second offspring allele is drawn at random from the two alleles carried by parent 2.
-This thus simulates random segregation and random assortment of alleles into gametes, on the assumption that loci are unlinked (on separate chromosomes, or far enough apart on the same chromosome that no recombination occurs), followed by random fertilisation.
-This process is repeated across all loci until the new offspring genotype matrices have been populated with 1s and 0s.
+This, thus, simulates random segregation and random assortment of alleles into gametes (on the assumption that loci are unlinked), followed by random fertilisation.
+This process is repeated across all loci until the new offspring genotype matrices have been fully populated with 1s and 0s.

 4. Hard selection filter